Clinical systems · Human factors · Performance under pressure

 Sometimes they do.

-Think of a busy ED shift: observations entered once on paper because the tablet won’t sync in the bay, then entered again later into the system.
-That duplication doesn’t disappear.
+Think of a busy ED shift: observations entered once on paper because the tablet will not sync in the bay, then entered again later into the system.
+That duplication does not disappear.
 It accumulates in someone’s head.

-It’s not just about whether the interface works.
-It’s about whether the right information is easy to find and use under pressure.
+It is not just about whether the interface works.
+It is about whether the right information is easy to find and use under pressure.

-If clinicians have to mentally stitch information together across multiple systems, that effort doesn’t disappear.
+When clinicians have to mentally stitch information together across multiple systems, that effort does not disappear.
+It sits with them.

 Every extra step between what happens and what gets recorded creates room for small shifts that make error more likely over time.